Raqymjan Qoshqarbaev: Later life

 After the war, Qoshqarbaev worked for the Ministry of Public Utilities until being appointed director of the Alma-Ata Hotel, remaining in the position for almost 20 years.
 Unlike another Kazakh hero of the war, Baurzhan Momyshuly, Qoshqarbaev was never awarded the title Hero of the Soviet Union, despite several petitions to Brezhnev from high-profile veterans of the war and other Kazakhs awarded the title of hero asking that Qoshqarbaev be declared a Hero of the Soviet Union.
 Many suspected the reason for his not receiving the award was the fact his father had been declared an enemy of the people, which was later proven by the release of the Republic of Kazakhstan President's Archives in 1994.
-Qoshqarbaev passed away in August 1988.
-Over a decade after his death he was posthumously declared a Hero of Kazakhstan on 7 May 1999 by decree of the President of Kazakhstan Nursultan Nazarbayev.
+Qoshqarbaev died in August 1988.
+Over a decade after his death he was posthumously declared a Hero of Kazakhstan on 7 May 1999 by decree of the President Nursultan Nazarbayev.